anoma/nspec/docs/arch/system/state/resource_machine/data_structures/compliance_unit/compliance_unit.juvix.md

 # Compliance unit

-`ComplianceUnit` is a data structure that partitions the [[Action | action]], meaning that there might be multiple compliance units for a single action, the sets of resources validated by any two compliance units cover don't intersect, and together the compliance units cover all of the resources in the action.
-This partition corresponds to the format expected by the compliance proving system used to produce compliance proofs.
+`ComplianceUnit` is a data structure used to verify compliance proofs.
+It partitions the [[Action | action]], meaning that:

+1. there might be multiple compliance units for a single action
+2. the sets of resources validated by any two compliance units don't intersect
+3. together the compliance units cover all of the resources in the action

 The table below describes the components of a compliance unit:

 |Component|Type|Description|
 |-|-|-|